-At its core, a well-designed website is expected to act as the comprehensive nucleus of nearly everything a SaaS business is trying to achieve, from generating leads to providing helpful information.
+At its core, a well-designed website is expected to act as the comprehensive nucleus of nearly every SaaS marketing strategy, from generating leads to providing helpful information.
 And although there are plenty of businesses that do at least some things right when it comes to SaaS web design, there are plenty more that throw best practice—and good taste for that matter—right off the monitor and out the window.

 Although there’s no one-size-fits all method for SaaS website design, there are some universal elements that do apply across the board, such as the use of colour, imagery, and placement, or even leveraging subtext.
 Beyond that, there are just as many that are only key in context—and understanding how and why they work can make or break important decisions in the future, such as spinning up conversion focused SaaS landing pages that will actually generate leads.

 So to provide some real insight into a concept that has so much variance, we’ve decided to focus on a select few that we think will provide the best SaaS website design inspiration and explain why they work, so you can glean as much as possible, apply them to your own efforts, and hopefully enjoy similar success.

 Coupa delivers value, clarity, and insight right from their home page.
 Outside of providing a well-crafted explainer video that clocks in at a near-perfect 50 seconds, they give visitors their value prop from the second they hit the site.
 Language like “Spend Smarter” backed by the idea of getting both visibility and control out of business spend, especially paired with the underlying video clips, gives the perfect taste of the offering.
 The swooshing design below creates the perfect space to deliver a key tagline: The All-In-One Business Spend Management Platform.